manuGil/lecture-notes/git-lecture-notes.md

 $ git commit -m "add some treatments for patients"
 ```

-### 6. IGNORING THINGS (new) [6 mins]
+### 6. IGNORING THINGS [6 mins]

-#### a.
-Say you have files you don't want to tack with git
+Say you have files you don't want to tack with git.

-> We'll use create some fictitious data files for now.
+> We'll create some fictitious data files for now.

 ```shell
 $ mkdir data
 $ touch data/a.dat data/b.dat big-data.zip
 ```

-> **Important:** git is not good for tracking large dataset, especially binary files
+> **Important:** git is not good for tracking large dataset, especially binary files.
+This is because binary files will be fully copied to the repository history when committed, and changes to tracked binary files will cause Git to save a copy file of the file for evey commit.
+Therfore, increasing the size of the repository rapidly.

 #### b.
 Create .gitignore File
-> At the root of the repo, create a `.gitignore` file, and list all files and directories you don't want to tack.
+> At the root of the repository, create a `.gitignore` file, and type in it the path and name of all files and directories you don't want to tack.

 ```shell
 $ nano .gitignore